Johann Mayrhofer: Biography

-Mayrhofer wrote a lot of lyric poetry and published it in 1824.
+Most scholars agree that he was homosexual.
+Mayrhofer wrote much lyric poetry and published it in 1824.
 Forty-seven Schubert songs and two of his operas (Die Freunde von Salamanka and Adrast) are based on texts by Mayrhofer.

 In 1829 he published his Memories of Franz Schubert in the journal Neues Archiv für Geschichte, through which some remarkable information about Schubert and his circle of friends have been handed down.

-Most scholars agree that he was homosexual, but some believe that as a young man Mayrhofer had been hopelessly in love with Mina (Wilhelmina Watteroth), the daughter of Heinrich Watteroth, who was one of Mayrhofer's professors and for a short time also his landlord.
-They also say that in his late years Mayrhofer fell in love with a young 15-year-old girl, the daughter of his landlord Doctor Strauss.

 Mayrhofer was a hypochondriac all his life: in 1836, during a cholera epidemic, he committed suicide by jumping from the window of his office in Vienna.